 If you ask me how I like to travel, I would say “solo.”
-As a photographer, I find it’s easier to wander alone and take my time to get exactly the right shot.
-So on my third visit exploring, I found some of the best things to do in Venice, Italy.
-I was totally prepared to take in a day at the Carnival of Venice, Italy and then spend the next few days bumbling around this magnificent city with only myself for company.
+As a photographer, I find it’s easier to wander alone and take my time to get exactly the right shot that I want.
+So on my third visit exploring Venice, I found a few of the best things to do in Venice, Italy.
+I was totally prepared to take in a day at the Carnival of Venice, Italy, and then spend the next few days bumbling around this magnificent city with only myself for company.

-Best Things to do in Venice Italy: Wander and visit Venice attractions
+Things to do in Venice Italy

 I figured out of four days on my own exploring Venice, it might be good to tap into the local food scene, so I emailed the Venice sales manager of the company and licensed tour guide, Lorenzo Guglielmi.
 Before long, I was getting frequent emails from Lorenzo suggesting ideas for photography and local experiences far beyond the food scene.

 Before I ever stepped foot in Venice, Lorenzo had set up a tour of a glass factory on the island of Murano along with a flamework class – the technique for creating glass beads.
 There was no question Lorenzo was going to be my new best friend in Venice.
 We agreed to meet early on my first full day in Venice and it was off to the races, or in this case, the island of Murano.

 After a bite of lunch, it was back to Venice where Lorenzo spent the rest of the day showing off this city that he loves and giving me a taste of how he typically runs his “walk and talk” tours.
-We made a few stops at the local bars, known as “bacari”, to sample the local wines, as well indulge in “cicchetti”.
+We made a few stops at the local bars, known as “bacari”, to sample the local wines, as well as indulge in “cicchetti”.

 Cicchetti, similar to tapas, are small servings of finger food, such as sandwiches, little plates of olives or sardines, cheese or cold cuts, all on display for patrons to pick and choose.
 Bacari are tucked into tiny spaces throughout Venice with limited seating and generally packed to overflowing.
-On one of our stops, I noticed a group of three gondoliers on break cajoling over wine and instinctively I knew I was mingling with the locals.
+On one of our stops, I noticed a group of three gondoliers on break cajoling over wine, and instinctively I knew I was mingling with the locals.

 Bovolo is a Venetian word for “snail” and appropriately describes the look and feel of this external spiral staircase attached to a former palace.
 There is a small fee of $10.28 to climb this beauty.
 Next, we headed to T Fondaco Dei Tedeschi, a stunning high-end department store in an old palace with a rooftop terrace that affords a sweeping view of the Venice lagoon.

-The day wasn’t complete without a stop at a most amazing bookstore, Libreria Acqua Alta, (meaning bookstore of high water) which felt like something out of a Harry Potter book.
+The day wasn’t complete without a stop at the most amazing bookstore, Libreria Acqua Alta, (meaning bookstore of high water) which felt like something out of a Harry Potter book.
 Thousands of books, stacked from floor to ceiling were stuffed into every nook and cranny in the narrow building adjoining a canal.

 Sitting front and center was an old gondola spilling over with books and somewhere in all this dusty, musty scenario was the proprietor, sitting behind a cluttered counter with his trusty cat.
 A small terrace out back had a staircase made out of books where you could climb up peek over the stone wall into the canal.
 Libreria Acqua Alta is more than a bookstore, it’s truly an attraction.